mcga9120/mcga9120.github.io/_posts/2019-11-18-branding-projects.md

   This business of mine started a little bit by accident.
 It wasn't my plan to start my own creative, but it's worked out for the best.
+It has given me a great creative outlet to do what I love, and being able to see my work out in the world is the most amazing feeling.
 ---
 Through my years in this field, I have found my footing as a graphic designer and travel photographer.
 After my studies at Sheridan College, I lived and worked in London, England for 2 years establishing myself in the design community.
 After a while of publishing my designs to an online platform called RedBubble, I picked up my first couple of clients.